What Does a Therapist Actually Do?

 Understanding the Role of Counselling in Mental Health

-Whether you're navigating anxiety, trauma, relationship struggles, or just feeling stuck, therapy can offer clarity, relief, and long-term growth.
-But it’s completely normal to wonder—what does a therapist actually do?
+Thinking about starting therapy but unsure what to expect?
+You're not alone.
+Whether you're navigating anxiety, trauma, relationship struggles, burnout, or simply feeling stuck, therapy can offer clarity, relief, and long-term change.
+But it’s completely normal to wonder, what does a therapist actually do?

 What Is the Role of a Therapist?